hcholm/makrell-py/README.md

 * **MRML** (Makrell Markup Language), a lightweight alternative to XML and HTML.
 * **Makrell Base Format**,  a simple data format that forms the basis for both MakrellPy, MRON and MRML.

+The project is in an early stage of development and is not yet ready for production use.

 ## Quick Start

 ### Installation